Mopsy: Characters and story

 During World War II, Mopsy held such wartime jobs as a nurse and a munitions-plant worker, and the feature grew in popularity.
 After World War II ended, Mopsy was fired from her defense job in 1947 and went back to civilian life.
 By the end of the 1940s, Mopsy was being published in 300 newspapers.

 The strip has no continuity, and the only steady character is Mopsy.
 It has been drawn in single- and multi-paneled formats.

 Comic books

 In 1947, Mopsy began being published in St. John Publications' Pageant of Comics #1.
-Two years later, St. John gave her a title of her own, and Mopsy ran for 19 issues (February 1948 to September 1953).
+The following year, St. John gave her a title of her own, and Mopsy ran for 19 issues (February 1948 to September 1953).
 Parker created original content for these comic books, including original stories and full-page paper dolls.
 Mopsy was successful, becoming one of St. John's longer-lasting titles.
 Mopsy was sometimes used as a back-up page in St. John's romance comics.